AbidemiGO/ESTATE-PRICE-PREDICTION/README.md

 I was tasked with model designing, development and prediction of pricing houses in estate business

-Models applied in Machine Learning Prediction
+Models applied in Machine Learning Prediction:

 .
 GuasianBoostingRegressor
 .
 Ridge
 .
 LinearRegression